 This Vegan Manicotti with Tofu Ricotta and Roasted Red Pepper is rich and comforting.
 It's simple to make, yet so delicious!

-First, make tofu ricotta by mixing firm tofu, nutritional yeast, basil, lemon juice, olive oil, and salt and pepper in a food processor.
+Step 1: First, make the tofu ricotta by mixing firm tofu, nutritional yeast, basil, lemon juice, olive oil, and salt and pepper in a food processor.
 This can be made the day before.

-Fill a baking dish with marinara sauce.
-Using a piping container, piping bag, or a ziplock bag with the corner snipped off, fill each manicotti noodle and place on top of marinara sauce.
+Step 5: Fill a baking dish with marinara sauce.
+Using a piping container, piping bag, or a ziplock bag with the corner snipped off, fill each manicotti noodle with vegan ricotta mixture and place on top of marinara sauce.

 Other Recipes with Tofu Ricotta